Giselle-Pacheco/computer-person-detection/README.md

-# grayscale-rgb
+# Detection of persons in a campus field.

-In this repository we will be converting an RGB image to grayscale by using Computer Vision methods.
+In this repository we will be detecting a person walking in a field by using Computer Vision methods.